epickrram/blog-images/drafts/2016_11/linux_tracers.md

 [`perf_event_attr`](http://lxr.free-electrons.com/source/include/uapi/linux/perf_event.h?v=4.8#L283)
 that describes what is to be observed.

-We don't have visibility of the data stored at the memory address `0xd6b590`, but we can make an educated guess.
+We don't have visibility of the data stored at the memory address `0xd6b590` (from the `strace` output), but we can make an educated guess.
 Since we are running `perf` asking it to trace the 'major-faults' event, we can dig around in the source code to deduce what will happen in `perf_event_open()`.

+## Software events

-The 'major-faults' event is mapped to the type [`PERF_COUNT_SW_PAGE_FAULTS_MAJ`](http://lxr.free-electrons.com/source/include/uapi/linux/perf_event.h?v=4.8#L109), which is passed on a page-fault to the `perf_sw_event()` function from [`fault.c`](http://lxr.free-electrons.com/source/arch/x86/mm/fault.c#L1394) for each architecture.
+The 'major-faults' event is mapped to the type [`PERF_COUNT_SW_PAGE_FAULTS_MAJ`](http://lxr.free-electrons.com/source/include/uapi/linux/perf_event.h?v=4.8#L109), which is passed on a page-fault to the `perf_sw_event()` function from [`fault.c`](http://lxr.free-electrons.com/source/arch/x86/mm/fault.c#L1394) for each hardware architecture.

 After a few levels of indirection and some error-checking, execution will end up in the [`perf_swevent_event()`](http://lxr.free-electrons.com/source/kernel/events/core.c?v=4.8#L7140) function: